TOOLKIT: Blender 3D, Unity

 The interactions and 3D environments were created using Blender and Unity with the materials rendered through node-based programming.

-This reflection on the intersection of technology and memory serves as a poignant reminder of the profound ways in which computers are reshaping our understanding of what it means to remember, to think, and ultimately, to be human.
+This reflection on the intersection of technology and memory serves as a poignant reminder of the ways in which computers are reshaping our understanding of what it means to remember, to think, and ultimately, to be human.

 Previous Project